FAQs

 Yourself.
 Your food.
 Your notepad.
 A mind that's open for change.

-Do I have to talk/share in the sessions?
+Do I have to talk/share in these Labs?

 It's your choice whether you participate quietly or share.
 You decide what feels right to you.